Symptoms of lymphoma

 - itching.

-- You might have symptoms in one area (local symptoms) or symptoms that affect your whole body (systemic symptoms).
+- You might have symptoms in one or more specific areas (local symptoms) or symptoms that affect your whole body (systemic symptoms).

 - You might feel generally well or you might become very unwell quickly.